TUDelft-MUDE/book/book/numerical_methods/overview.md

 ```
 % END-CREDIT

-The Finite Difference Method (FDM) is a fundamental numerical approach used to solve differential equations that govern physical phenomena.
-These phenomena include heat flow through media, the distribution of stresses in solid structures, fluid flow through porous media, pollutant dispersion in the air and water, amongst others.
-Virtually, any physical phenomena can be tackled by solving numerically differential equations.
-The FDM provides engineers with the flexibility to model and analyze a complex geometries with varied past, present and future scenarios, optimize designs, ensure safety, reduce costs, and predict failures.
-Even more!
+In the earth sciences, civil engineering and environmental engineering, processes and systems are often described by models based on differential equations.
+These equations involve derivatives of the states we are interested in, for example with respect to time and space.
+Some examples of phenomena in these fields modeled by differential equations are:

+- flow of water or heat through the subsurface,
+- the distribution of stresses in solid structures,
+- pollutant dispersion in the air and water,
+- traffic dynamics in an urban region,
+- chemical reactions and microbial processes, e.g. in waste water.

+While simple differential equations can be solved analytically, real-word situations often lead equations that cannot be solved exactly, for example because of complex geometries, spatially variable parameters or difficult non-linear terms.
+In these cases, we need to approximate the solution of the equation numerically.
+The animation in {numref}`NumericalMethodsRiver` illustrates how the output from such a complex numerical simulation can look like.

+This chapter is about the fundamentals of numerical modelling and basic numerical methods.
+For example, we will look into how we can approximate derivatives and integrals numerically.
-In this Chapter, the fundamentals of numerical modelling and basic numerical methods are treated.
-More advanced techniques are also revised.
-The main focus is on Ordinary Differential Equations of varying orders.
+The main focus is on solution methods ordinary differential equations (ODE) of varying orders.
+Numerical approaches for solving partial differential equations (PDE) will be introduced in another chapter of this book.

 % MMMMM the following gif is large (30MB) and is manually added to server at the URL location below to prevent the book from becoming too large.